axjasf/NeverEatAlone/docs/brd/modules/contact_management/technical/data_model.md

     first_name VARCHAR,
     sub_information JSON NOT NULL DEFAULT '{}',
     briefing_text TEXT,
-    last_interaction_at TIMESTAMP,
+    last_interaction_at TIMESTAMP WITH TIME ZONE,
-    created_at TIMESTAMP NOT NULL,
-    updated_at TIMESTAMP NOT NULL
+    created_at TIMESTAMP WITH TIME ZONE NOT NULL, updated_at TIMESTAMP WITH TIME ZONE NOT NULL
 );

 CREATE INDEX idx_contacts_name ON contacts(name);